 Nomination Deadline: October 15

-Books must have been published or distributed in the United States during the calendar year.
+Books must have been published and/or distributed in the United States during the calendar year.
 Nominations of individual books may come from publishers, NCTE membership, and from the educational community at large.
 Any title of nonfiction literature which has as its central purpose the sharing of information may be nominated.
 This includes biography, but excludes textbooks, historical fiction, folklore, or poetry.

 Nonfiction books are defined as those written, designed, and organized to interpret documentable, factual material for children.
 Books must be an original work.